-[this is very old; probably road.beeminder.com subsumes this now]
+[this is very old; probably graph.beeminder.com subsumes this now]

 The yellow brick road needs to be under your full control with the single exception that you can’t make it easier on yourself between today and a week from today.
 To achieve this we will generalize the road dial to allow you to dial every segment of the road, past and future.
 It will subsume both retroratchet and scheduled breaks, which can be thought of as macros for specific kinds of road dialing.